In Western countries, almost all malaria occurs in travellers; therefore, the diagnosis may be missed if a history of travel is not elicited.

 London School of Hygiene and Tropical Medicine

 RB is on the advisory board of Sigma Tau and on the Public Health England advisory committee for malaria prevention.
 His employer has received research payments from Sigma Tau.
-RB is an author of a number of references cited in this monograph.
+RB is an author of a number of references cited in this topic.

 Head of the Travel Clinic